2024 NCAA Division I men's ice hockey tournament

 The 2024 NCAA Division I Men's Ice Hockey Tournament was the national championship tournament for men's college ice hockey in the United States held from March 28 to April 13, 2024.
 The tournament involved 16 teams in single-elimination play to determine the national champion at the Division I level of the National Collegiate Athletic Association (NCAA), the highest level of competition in college hockey.
 The tournament's Frozen Four—the semifinals and finals—were hosted by the University of Minnesota at the Xcel Energy Center in St. Paul, Minnesota.

+Denver defeated Boston College 2-0 to win the national championship, becoming the first program to win 10 NCAA titles.

 The 2024 Frozen Four was the first Frozen Four held in the state of Minnesota without a team from Minnesota since 1991.
 It was also the first Frozen Four held in Minnesota to not have the national champion be from Minnesota since 1994.

 Tournament procedure

 The tournament is composed of four groups of four teams in regional brackets.
 The four regionals are named after their geographic areas.
 The following were the sites for the 2024 regionals: